sugarlabs/AnalyzeJournal/README.md

 AnalyzeJournal Activity
 ===============
-This Activity charts data from the Sugar Journal and gives you a visual representation of Disk usage, Activity usage and Turtle data usage using a vertical bar chart, a horizontal bar chart or a pie chart.
+This activity charts data from the Sugar Journal and gives you a visual representation of Disk usage, Activity usage and Turtle data usage using a vertical bar chart, a horizontal bar chart or a pie chart.

 How to use?
 ===============